Yandex Cloud

 To change the PXF settings:

-1. View the description of the CLI command to update the cluster configuration:
+1. See the description of the CLI command for updating a cluster configuration:

 yc managed-greenplum cluster update --help